AmitayCohen1/react-node-deploy/README.md

 ## Front
 * Buy a domain from a provider (GoDaddy, Google, etc).
 * Connect it to Route 53 with Nameservers.
-* Upload React’s build folder to a new S3.
+* Upload React’s build/dist folder to a new S3.
 * Create a CloudFront distribution and request an SSL certificate.

 ## Back